matthew342/volt-table/README.md

 `sort_name: 'field name'`  adds ability for column to be sorted and filtered

+`sort_reverse: true` initial sorting order is in reverse

 #### Attributes
 `source=` passes the data to the table